varthe/Redirecter/README.md

 # Redirecterr
-Filter and redirect Overseerr requests based on requester, keywords, age ratings, and more.
+Filter and redirect Overseerr/Jellyseerr requests based on requester, keywords, age ratings, and more.
 Supports routing to multiple instances simultaneously.
 ## Getting Started

 ### Docker Compose